 Tesla’s Gigafactory plans to bring down the cost of batteries for their electric cars through economies of scale resulting from mass production.
 They may lead the way for other companies to do the same, but Tesla has a level of investment which gives it more options for development than smaller companies.

-Researchers are also looking into different technologies, mainly moving away from chemicals and centring on liquid metal – and salt water- instead.
+Despite Elon Musk downplaying the subject, there are concerns that lithium stores will run out and fail to meet demand.
+As such, researchers are also looking into different technologies, mainly moving away from chemicals and centring on liquid metal – and salt water- instead.

 Molten metal batteries

 Molten metal batteries are still in development, but the basic idea is this: